Yobo promises to bail some awaiting trial inmates of Ikoyi Prisons - Vanguard News

-Lagos – Chief Joseph Yobo, a former Captain of the Super Eagles, says the Joseph Yobo Foundation would work to release as many inmates of Ikoyi Prisons, especially those awaiting trial.
+Former Captain of the Super Eagles, Chief Joseph Yobo, has assured that the Joseph Yobo Foundation would work to release as many inmates of Ikoyi Prisons, especially those awaiting trial.

 Yobo spoke at the inauguration of Ikoyi Prisons Football Academy on Saturday in Lagos.